Rhinemann/mage-hack/src/chapters/Attributes.typ

 #block(breakable: false)[
   ==== Composure
   Poise and grace under fire.
-It's his dignity, and ability to remain unfazed when harrowed.
+It's their dignity, and ability to remain unfazed when harrowed.
 ]